MDunlopGray/Git_class_notes/README.md

 1. Modify your section in Foo.java
 1. Commit your change

+# Git Workflows

+There are some common patterns of Git Workflows.
+This is a good description of them: [Comparing Workflows](https://www.atlassian.com/git/tutorials/comparing-workflows).

 # Gitlab at MITRE
 [Gitlab at MITRE](https://gitlab.mitre.org/)
 Gitlab at MITRE is like GitHub, but it's hosted inside MITRE.
 You have access to Gitlab.